HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

 modern graphics API like Vulkan or DirectX 12, like pipelines, descriptors, resources, buffers, barriers, ...

+Sources of the tutorial are available at https://github.com/HenriMichelon/vireo_tutorial_1

 ## Development environment

 Since Vireo currently only supports Microsoft Windows this tutorial assumes that